FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/userid.md

 ****All other platforms****

-The CRONJOB is executed by the user who started Transfer CFT{{< TransferCFT/transfercftname  >}}; you can use the &USERID variable for information purposes.
+The CRONJOB is executed by the user who started {{< TransferCFT/suitevariablesTransferCFTName  >}}; you can use the &USERID variable for information purposes.

 #### CFTAPPL, CLEARCMD